StarsoftAnalysis/ESP8266AlarmClock/README.md

 ESP8266 code to run a simple alarm clock, running on [Brian Lough](http://blough.ie/bac/)'s alarm clock kit, which is available from [Tindie](https://www.tindie.com/products/brianlough/blough-alarm-clock-shield-for-wemos-d1-mini/).

-This is StarSoftAnalysis's version, based on [Brian](https://github.com/witnessmenow/arduino-alarm-clock)'s, and incorporating features from [James Brown's fork](https://github.com/jbrown123/arduino-alarm-clock).
+This is StarSoftAnalysis's version of the software, based on [Brian](https://github.com/witnessmenow/arduino-alarm-clock)'s, and incorporating features from [James Brown's fork](https://github.com/jbrown123/arduino-alarm-clock).

 ## Features